dolivetree/documentation/language/introduction/strings.md

 sidebar_position: 60
 ---

-# Working with strings
+# Strings

-Besides numbers, booleans and time values, Deci also has strings.
-A string is nothing more than a piece of text.
+A string is a data type used to represent text.

 ## Declaring a string